kilmuir/VRVancouver/index.md

 Visual design is also an important element of interactive mapping.
 Roth (2017) writes: "the visual look and feel of the UI design is 'more than just icing on the cake': it sets the tone for the entire user experience".
 To this end, I attempted to make a map which did not sacrifice visual appeal to interactivity.
 I used <a href = 'http://colorbrewer2.org/' title = "Colorbrewer" target = "_blank">colorbrewer</a> to generate gradient color schemes for the two layers and I tried to use a colour scheme that is easy to look at.
 I chose the mapbox dark style as I found it to be the least visually intrusive of the premade mapbox styles.

-<a href = 'https://kilmuir.github.io/graffiti/graffart' title = "Gardens of Gentrification"
+<a href = 'https://kilmuir.github.io/VRVancouver/3dtrial' title = "Vertical Growth"
   target = "_blank"> See here for the final map</a>

 ## Screenshot